Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-1_pr_prpcc.md

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Half of a number is $8$ bigger than three sevenths of the number.
-What’s the number?
+What's the number?
 <emptyline>
 A: $140$
 <emptyline>